mindspore-ai/docs/docs/lite/api/source_en/api_java/model.md

 - Returns

-    Whether the model work in train mode.
+    Whether the model works in train mode.

 ## setLearningRate